gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 The canonical application example of topological sorting is to schedule a sequence of jobs (or tasks) according to their dependencies.
 The jobs are represented by vertices, and there is an edge from `x` to `y` if job `x` must be completed before job `y` can be started.
-Then, a topological sort gives an order in which to perform the jobs.
+Performing a topological sort on such graph would give us an order in which to perform the jobs.

 Let's take a look at example graph: